aesthetic-suite/framework/docs/development/component-styles.md

 Now that you know how to create style sheets and utilize tokens, let's talk about styles.
 Styles are written using plain JavaScript objects and are aptly named _style objects_.

-The structure of a style object is based on the `LocalBlock` type provided by the [@aesthetic/sss](../packages/sss/README.md) package.
-The SSS documentation has in-depth examples, but for convenience, we'll also provide some examples below.

 ### Selectors